Domestic cats of Pakistan and India and their diet

 Protein is the cornerstone of a cat’s diet.
 Fish, chicken, and mutton are common protein sources in South Asia.

-8. Traditional Cat Feeding Practices in South Asia
+8. Traditional Cat Feeding Practices in South Asi

 In many households, cats are fed leftover food such as rice, milk, or chicken.
 While this practice is economical, it can lead to nutritional imbalances if not supplemented properly.